What is ELevate?

 Migrations will require your system to reboot twice.

-No. We respect Red Hat’s work and our initial data set was provided by the AlmaLinux Foundation and contributions from Oracle.
+No. We respect Red Hat’s work and our initial data set was provided by the AlmaLinux OS Foundation with contributions from Oracle.

 What license is your metadata under?